CREST-2: Medical study to prevent stroke caused by plaque buildup in carotid arteries

 A healthy carotid artery is open.
 A diseased carotid artery is filled with plaque, which can cause a stroke by breaking off small pieces that travel to the brain and block blood flow.

-Watch the video below to hear from a CREST-2 graduated patient what it's like to be a part of the trial!
+Watch the video below to hear from a CREST-2 graduated patient what it was like to be a part of the trial!

 Picture